FarFetchd/clickitongue/README.md

 up by your computer's microphone, to give sore wrists a rest.

 Clickitongue is still in development, but is already basically usable.
-It currently runs on Linux (both X and Wayland) and Windows only.
+It currently runs on Linux (both X and Wayland) and Windows.
 Support for OSX is planned.

 # Installing on Linux